Construction Spending is Booming in New York Amid Certain Challenges

 The good news coming out of all of this is that the number of jobs created as a result of this surge in construction spending.
 Experts estimate construction jobs to reach 122,700 in 2014.
 With construction jobs slated to increase this year, the need for invoice factoring by contractors, sub-contractors, and construction companies has never been greater.
 It is common knowledge that in the construction industry, customers are slow to pay and contractors, sub-contractors, and construction companies for their work.
 Now these individuals and companies can get immediate cash for their invoices.

-With Capstone Business Funding, LLC’s single invoice factoring program, we can help you move on to the next phase of your project right away, or you can even take on new projects without worrying about additional working capital requirements.
+With Capstone Capital Group, LLC’s single invoice factoring program, we can help you move on to the next phase of your project right away, or you can even take on new projects without worrying about additional working capital requirements.

 We have been helping small to mid-sized businesses for years obtain the necessary working capital they need to sustain and grow during uncertain economic times without all the red tape you normally get from most banks.
-Capstone Business Funding, LLC specializes in Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
-Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Business Funding.
+Capstone Capital Group, LLC specializes in Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
+Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Capital Group.

 To learn more what we can do for our and your business, visit us on the web at www.capstonetrade.com, or give us a call today at 347-821-3400.